KevinBatdorf/tailwind-custom-cdn/README.md

 ## How it works
 1. Press "Use this template"
-1. Create a [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) named `PA_TOKEN` and add it as a [secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) to your forked repository.
+1. Create a [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) named `PA_TOKEN` and add it as a [secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) to your new repository.
-1. Commit to master a single, standard Tailwind CSS config file placed inside the `configs/` directory.
+1. Commit to master a Tailwind CSS config file placed inside the `configs/` directory.
-1. If you only commit a single file, the repo will compile that one config.
-If you commit multiple files, then the entire config folder will be rebuilt.
-1. Editing a config file is also OK.
-You can also namespace your configs, and delete them.
-Delete the examples too if you'd like.
 1. That's it!
+The CSS file is processed and built with GitHub Actions automatically.

 ## How to use
 The system will auto release on any push to master.
 After a few minutes, you should be able to use your script in the following way: